airbrite/celery-api/README.md

 ### Update an Order

 Warning!
-Modifying data that is not `buyer` or `shipping_address` may have unintended effects on the order.
+Modifying data that is not `buyer`, `shipping_address`, or `line items` may have unintended effects on the order.
 If you are modifying these objects, please be sure to include entire object.

 ```
 PUT /v2/orders/{id}